rberenguel/mots/README.md

 `Mots` is designed to be a quick game you can pick up, play for 5 minutes, and put down—ideal for short daily pauses.
 Or for binging, but I tried to keep it a light game where you don't need to plan much ahead.

-I highly recommend you wishlist and buy Mark's game on Steam; it's good stuff!
+I highly recommend you wishlist and buy Mark's game on Steam once available; it's good stuff!

 Gemini did a lot of the heavy lifting here at the beginning.

+The following languages are currently supported (the quality of the word dictionaries varies among them):

+- English
+- German
+- French
+- Spanish
+- Catalan
+- Italian

 ## How to Play